-Recent global financial crises strengthened the need for a better understanding of the link between the monetary policy and the financial system.
-Levels of interest rates below historical norms and lack of regulation may have enhanced financial instability, which has motivated some recent developments in monetary policy theory.
-One of these developments is the risk taking channel in the transmission of monetary policy, based on work by Borio and Zhu (2008), Disyatat (2010), Adrian and Shin (2009a) and others.
-Particular emphasis has been placed on how policy actions impact risk perceptions and attitudes of banks and other financial institutions, leading to shifts in the supply of credit.
+Recent global financial crises have led to the need for a better understanding of the link between the monetary policy and the financial system.
+Levels of interest rates below historical norms and lack of regulation may have enhanced financial instability, which has, in turn, motivated some recent developments in monetary policy theory.
+One of these developments is the risk taking channel in the transmission of monetary policy, based on work by Borio and Zhu (2008), Disyatat (2010), Adrian and Shin (2009) among others.
+Particular emphasis has been placed on how policy actions impact banks' and other financial institutions' perceptions and attitudes on risk, leading to shifts in the supply of credit.
 The main hypothesis of this monetary policy transmission mechanism is that when interest rates are too low, the search for yield induces financial intermediaries to take on more risk by investing in riskier assets.
-In addition, according to this channel, monetary policy transmission can be reinforced by two aspects: variations in the health of financial intermediaries in terms of leverage and asset quality, and variations in perception of risk and willingness to bear risk.
+In addition, according to this channel, monetary policy transmission can be reinforced by two aspects: variations in the health of financial intermediaries to bear risk.

-In a recent paper López et al. (2011) found evidence of the existence of the risk taking channel of monetary policy in the case of Colombia.
-In that study the authors use data for over 2 million commercial loans.
+In a recent paper, López, Tenjo and Zarate (2010) found evidence of the existence of the risk taking channel of monetary policy in the case of Colombia.
+In the study, the authors use data for over 2 million commercial loans.
 The focus on commercial loans is crucial given that the proportion of commercial loans on total loans is about 50% in Colombia.
-Nonetheless, the behavior of consumer loans seems to be not only more sensitive to the monetary policy rate but they also represent a large proportion of total loans, 25%.
+Nonetheless, the behavior of consumer loans seems to be not only more sensitive to the monetary policy rate but they also represent a large proportion 278 THE RISK-TAKING CHANNEL IN COLOMBIA REVISITED PP. 274-295 of total loans, 25%.
 Our interest in this paper is twofold.
 First we investigate if there is a risk taking behavior of banks in Colombia when they grant loans to households.
 Second, we compare the incidence of the risk taking channel in commercial and consumer loans.

-The paper is organized as follows.
-The first section is this brief introduction.
-Section 2 presents the conceptual framework of the risk-taking channel of monetary policy and overviews the empirical evidence.
-Section 3 describes the empirical strategy of the paper.
-Section 4 summarizes the timing and description of variables.
-Section 5 presents the main findings of the empirical work.
-Section 6 presents the comparison of risk taking behavior between commercial and consumer loans.
-Lastly, the conclusions of the paper are presented in Section 7.
+The paper is organized as follows: the first section is this brief introduction.
+Section II presents the conceptual framework of the risk-taking channel of monetary policy and overviews the empirical evidence.
+Section III describes the empirical strategy of the paper.
+Section IV summarizes the timing and description of variables.
+Section V presents the main findings of the empirical work.
+Section VI presents the comparison of risk taking behavior between commercial and consumer loans.
+Finally, the conclusions of the paper are presented in Section VII.